 The opening scene is a car chase with Max and his dog in the black V8 interceptor (the car is now more beaten up than in Mad Max and has long-range fuel tanks added ).
 Max is low of fuel but fends of the gang chasing him and in the aftermath he recovers some fuel from crashed vehicles to hit the road again.
 Max is back!

 The basic plot is based around a battle for fuel between a group of settlers (who have an operational oil refinery) and another wild gang who want the fuel for their vehicles and motorbikes.
-The gang is led by 2 great arch villians: the muscular but disfigured “Humungus“ and his chief henchmen “Wez“ (played by Australian actor Vernon Wells who is probably best known for his role as Bennett in Schwarzenegger’s Commando).
-“Wez” is like a crazed wild animal and can only be restrained by the strength of ”Humungus“.
+The gang is led by 2 great arch villians: the muscular but disfigured The Humungus and his chief henchmen Wez (played by Australian actor Vernon Wells who is probably also best known for his role as Bennett in Schwarzenegger’s Commando).
+Wez is like a crazed wild animal and can only be restrained by the strength of The Humungus.

-This leads to the big escape in the fuel truck where Max with the help of some settlers and a feral kid (who earlier attacks the gang with a metal boomerang!) fends off the gang (in typical brutal fashion) at a great cost of life and the loss of the truck.
+This leads to the big escape in the fuel truck where Max with the help of some settlers and the Feral Kid (who earlier attacks the gang with a metal boomerang!) fends off the gang (in typical brutal fashion) at a great cost of life and the loss of the truck.
 But Max has been deceived and the truck is full of sand!

 The rest of the settlers who went a separate way escaped with the real fuel!
 The movie ends once again with an injured Max left to drift off into the unknown of the desert wastelands.

-The budget for the film was approximately ten times larger than the one for its predecessor (but it made more than double the first movie at the Australian box office and over $25,000,000 in the US).
+The budget for the film was approximately $2,000,000.
+It made more than double the first movie at the Australian box office and over $25,000,000 in the US.
 Apparently it was the most expensive movie made in Australia at that time.
 For a short video on the making of the movie please click here.

-More than 80 vehicles were used, including the original black V8 interceptor from Mad Max.
+More than 80 vehicles were used in Mad Max 2, including the original black V8 interceptor from Mad Max (it was repurchased for the movie by Kennedy Miller but in between the original blower and pipes had been removed to make it roadworthy for travel on Australian roads.
+New ones needed to be fitted).
 There were actually 2 cars put together for this film, the duplicate was destroyed in the movie, and the original from Mad Max was meant to be scrapped after the movie was finished.
 Luckily it was saved and eventually restored (at great expense) after sitting in a scrap yard for a few years in South Australia.

 Eventually the restored interceptor was sold to the Cars of the Stars Museum in the UK of all places!
-Apparently this museum had to sell their entire collection in 2011 and according to www.madmaxmovies.com the vehicles is now in Florida.
-Hopefully one day the interceptor can return to a museum in Australia, its rightful home.
+Then in 2011 this museum had to sell their entire collection with the interceptor ending up in the Dezer Collection at the Miami Auto Museum in Florida.

 There are plenty of replicas of the interceptor in Australia and around the world though (built from original Ford Falcon XB’s).
 When I paid a visit in 2006 to Silverton and the Mundi Mundi Plains (where the car chase scenes were filmed) a replica vehicle was displayed at the local pub along with lots of behind the scenes photos and memorabilia.
 There is also one on display at the ACMI Screen Worlds exhibition in Federation Square, Melbourne along with other production memorabilia.